Understanding Gear Ratio and Skid Spots in Fixed Gear Bike

 The gear ratio also affects the 'feel' of pedaling - how heavy or light the pedals feel.

-Finding the perfect gear ratio is subjective and varies from person to person.
+Finding the perfect gear ratio is a personal choice and depends on individual preference.
 It’s an integral part of your relationship with your fixed gear bike.
-The typical gear ratio for city riding is around 2.7 to 3.1.
-If the ratio is too high relative to your leg strength, it can be challenging to pedal; too low, and it might feel unsatisfying.
+For city riding, the typical gear ratio ranges from 2.7 to 3.1.
+If the ratio is too high to your leg strength, pedaling can be difficult; if it’s too low, it might feel unsatisfying.

-Finding the right balance in gear ratio for yourself is key.
-Below, we’ve attached a gear ratio chart to help you determine the best one for you.
+Finding the right gear ratio balance is essential.
+Below, we’ve attached a gear ratio chart to help you choose the best option for you.

 Next is 'Skid Spots.'

-'Skid' is a trick unique to fixed gear bikes, akin to a drift, leveraging the nature of the fixed gear.
+'Skid' is a trick unique to fixed gear bikes, similar to a drift, takes advantage of the fixed gear mechanism .

-'Skid Spots' refer to how many points on the tire get worn when you skid at the same pedal position.
-For example, with a gear ratio of 3.00, the rear wheel turns exactly three times for every pedal rotation, resulting in one skid spot.
-The tire will wear down at one specific point.
-More skid spots mean more even tire wear, maximizing the tire's lifespan.
-In simple terms, more skid spots are better.
+'Skid Spots' refer to how many points on the tire that wear down when skidding at the same pedal position.
+For example, with a gear ratio of 3.00, the rear wheel turns exactly three times for every pedal rotation, creating a single skid spot.
+It causes the tire to wear down at one specific point.
+More skid spots mean more even tire wear, extending the tire's lifespan.
+Simply put, more skid spots are better.

-Calculating skid spots can be a bit complex, so refer to the quick-reference chart below.
+Calculating skid spots can be a bit tricky, so refer to the quick-reference chart below.

 We've also compiled a table of chainring and cog combinations with '10 or more skid spots' that are suitable for city riding, with gear ratios between 2.7 and 3.1.

-The areas highlighted in blue represent our recommended gear ratios.
+The areas highlighted in blue indicate our recommended gear ratios.

-You’ll notice that a 17T cog is versatile and makes finding the optimal gear ratio easier.
+You’ll notice that a 17T cog is highly versatile and making it easier to find the optimal gear ratio.

 Finding 'the right gear ratio' for yourself may require changing parts a few times..